ryan-turner/DevConnect/README.md

 We are creating a web application to match students in a course for group projects, based on parameters like skills (and level of proficiency in that skill), availability, interests, and previous courses taken.
 ## How to Run
-Visit the final web application at https://cscidevconnect.herokuapp.com/
+Visit the final web application at https://cscidevconnect.herokuapp.com/ To run the auto documentation: bundle exec rake doc:rails To run the test suite: rake test
 ## Our Vision
 Make finding groups, just a little less terrible.